 NSW: Respondent to Comply with Determination

 The Act requires payment of any adjudicated amount within 5 business days of the date of receipt of the determination or by the due date of payment, whichever is the later.
 Adjudicate Today will always forward a copy of the determination to both parties.
 The date of receipt of the determination by the respondent is day 0 for the purpose of counting 5 business days.

 Where the respondent is to make a payment to the claimant, the claimant should forward the respondent:

 - a copy of the adjudication determination (this helps avoid a dispute over date of receipt of the determination); and

-- an invoice totaling the adjudicated amount, all fees and charges of the adjudicator and any interest awarded by the adjudicator (calculated to the date of the invoice).
+- an invoice totaling the adjudicated amount, all fees and charges of the adjudicator including any interest awarded by the adjudicator (calculated to the date of the invoice).

 It is not uncommon for a respondent to make a "part-payment" during the course of the adjudication proceedings.
 However, it is the adjudicator's obligation to determine the matter on the basis of the adjudication application and not some lesser (or greater) amount.
 In this case the claimant should reduce the amount invoiced to the respondent by the amount of the "part-payment".